-As we leave Inverness in our small-group 16-seater bus in the morning the awesome scenery of the Highlands becomes apparent immediately as we travel through famous glens, with the beauty of the Lochs and Mountains of this rugged landscape.
+As we leave Inverness in the morning the awesome scenery of the Highlands becomes apparent immediately as we travel through famous glens, with the beauty of the Lochs and Mountains of this rugged landscape.

-Our first stop of the day is the ruins of the mighty castle of Urquhart on the banks of the famous Loch Ness and its illusive monster – see if you can spot Nessie hiding in the murky depths of the Loch while learning about the bloody history of this strategic castle, fought over so many times the last occupants destroyed it, to save it falling into their enemy’s hands once more.
+Our first stop of the day is the shore of Loch Ness where you will be told stories of "Nessy", then on to the ruins of the mighty castle of Urquhart on the banks of the famous Loch Ness and its elusive monster – see if you can spot Nessie hiding in the murky depths of the Loch while learning about the bloody history of this strategic castle, fought over so many times the last occupants destroyed it, to save it falling into their enemy’s hands once more.

 To the West